hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 prioritises jobs that are waiting in the queue and decides which job can start with which resources.
 It is clear that both have to work together very closely.
 Torque and Moab were developed and supported by Adaptive Computing.
-This company was acquired by ALA Services Technology Companies and since then development had come to a halt, bugs don't get fixed anymore, many developers have left the company and the support has become really bad.
+This company was acquired by ALA Services Technology Companies.
+Since then the software isn't well supported anymore, resulting in problems to keep it running on our systems.
-Therefore the decision was taken to transfer to a differnt resource manager and scheduler software.
+Therefore the decision was taken to transfer to a different resource manager and scheduler software.
 Slurm Workload Manager was chosen due to its wide use in academic supercomputer centres.
 We've been preparing for this switch for over two years now by stressing in the introductory courses those features of Torque and Moab that resemble Slurm features